Why Healing Isn’t a Race: Embrace the Slow Journey to Restful Sleep

 These were big questions.
 Hard questions.
 And they had to come before anything else.

-Yes, her nights were fractured—she’d fall asleep but wake too early, buzzing with anxiety.
-Naps were out of the question.
-Not because she didn’t want to rest, but because her body wouldn’t let her.
+Yes, her nights were fractured—she’d fall asleep but wake up too early, buzzing with anxiety.
+Naps were out of the question—not because she didn’t want to rest, but because her body wouldn’t allow it.
 Still, in her words: “I’ll know I’ve made it when I can nap.”

 So we got to work.